-Finally, our paper is related to several recent works that incorporate rich behavioral biases and constraints into macro models.
-In addition to those already mentioned, these include Krusell and Smith (2003), Krusell, Kuruscu and Smith (2010), and Cao and Werning (2018) who study the dynamic and equilibrium implications of hyperbolic discounting;5 temptation and self-control preferences as in Gul and Pesendorfer (2001, 2004) and Fudenberg and Levine (2006, 2012); non-separable preferences in dynamic macro models as in Koopmans (1960), Epstein and Hynes (1983), Kreps and Porteus (1978), Epstein and Zin (1989, 1991), and Backus, Routledge and Zin (2004); models of ambiguity and multiple priors as in Gilboa (1987) and Gilboa and Schmeidler (1995); and models of sparse optimization as in Gabaix (2014, 2017).
+as in Gul and Pesendorfer (2001, 2004) and Fudenberg and Levine (2006, 2012); non-separable preferences in dynamic macro models as in Koopmans (1960), Epstein and Hynes (1983), Kreps and Porteus (1978), Epstein and Zin (1989, 1991), and Backus et al. (2004); models of ambiguity and multiple priors as in Gilboa (1987) and Gilboa and Schmeidler (1995); and models of sparse optimization as in Gabaix (2014, 2017).

 The rest of the paper is organized as follows.
 Section 2 describes the model and introduces the "market correspondence" (which is key to our analysis).
 Section 3 contains the main results and applications.
 Section 4 shows how our results can be applied in the presence of systematic misperceptions, self-control and temptation preferences, and quasi-hyperbolic households.
-Section 5 concludes, Appendixes A and B contain the proofs of most of the results stated in the text and additional results, with the remaining proofs presented in the online Appendix C.
+Section 5 concludes, Appendixes A and B contain the proofs of most of the results stated in the text and additional results, with the remaining proofs presented in the online Appendix C (supplementary material).